mspiez/network-automation-tools/10-AWX-setup/README.md

 $
 ```

 Copy the URL of the `AWX` obtained in the previous step and using any web browser login to the AWX.
+Make sure to use the password retrieved above.

 ![AWX main page](./images/awx_main_page.png)